nanoc/nanoc.app/content/docs/4-basic-concepts.md

 title:                 "Basic Concepts"
 markdown:              advanced
 toc_includes_sections: true
+oneliner:              This manual will tell you everything there is to know about nanoc.
+If you’re new to nanoc, you may want to follow the getting started guide before diving into this chapter.

 ---

-This manual will tell you everything there is to know about nanoc.
-You may want to read the [Tutorial](/tutorial/) first, especially if you're new to nanoc.
-You may also want to check out the [source code documentation](/doc/3.0.0/) where all modules, classes, attributes, methods, … are documented—an excellent way to familiarize yourself with nanoc's internals.

 The Commandline Tool
 --------------------